truenas/documentation/CONTRIBUTING.md

 ## Issue Reports

 To report an issue with the website or content, go to https://jira.ixsystems.com/ and open a ticket in the [NAS](https://jira.ixsystems.com/projects/NAS/) project.
-New feature issues are added as suggestions for the community to vote and developers to review.